Power Sharing in Belgium and Sri Lanka Class 10 |CBSE Quick Revision Notes Power Sharing

 Power Sharing in Belgium

-• Area: Smaller than the Indian state of Haryana
+• Area: Smaller than the Indian state of Haryana.

-• Borders with: France, Netherlands, Germany, and Luxembourg
+• Borders: France, Netherlands, Germany, and Luxembourg.

-• Population: A little over one crore
+• Population: A little over one crore.

-• Ethnic composition: Very complex
+• Ethnic composition: Very complex.

 Population divided into:

-• Dutch-speaking – Live in the Flemish region (59%)
+• Dutch-speaking – Flemish region (59%)

-• French-speaking – Live in the Wallonia region (40%)
+• French-speaking – Wallonia region (40%)

 • German-speaking – 1%